Are you interested in learning more about your snake and its bodily functions?

 Treatment involves antibiotics, so if you think your snake has a respiratory infection, the sooner you get it to the vet, the better off your pet will be.

-The vet will be able to identify what is causing the infection and will create a treatment plan.
+The vet will identify what is causing the infection and will create a treatment plan.

 We hope you now have a better idea of how long a snake can hold their breath.